-- i) Children will be encouraged to wear coats, hats and gloves when outside. - ii) Children are encouraged to bring wellies to the Setting. - 46.
+- i) Children will be encouraged to wear coats, hats and gloves when outside. - ii) Children are encouraged to bring wellies to the setting. - 48.
 Staff Health and Safety Training.
 Staff undergo regular health and safety training. - a) Fire training Annually. - b) Food hygiene, paediatric 1st aid and safeguarding training.
-In accordance with OFSTED guidelines. - c) In house training coordinated by the Owner/Operations Officer Twice a term. - 47.
+In accordance with OFSTED guidelines. - c) In house training coordinated by the owner Once a term. - 49.
 First Aid Staff Training.
 Sapling staff undertake Paediatric First Aid training within 6 months of starting at Sapling.
 Where possible, the training will be provided by Buckinghamshire Learning Trust and will be certified for 3 years.
 Staff are mandated to attend two internal First Aid training sessions within a 12-month period.
-The Owner is responsible for ensuring that staff remain current in first aid paediatric training.
+The owner is responsible for ensuring that staff remain current in first aid paediatric training.